Participatory CPD isn't only about attending courses or study days; there are all sorts of ways you can meet your 20 hour quota for participatory CPD.

 The Education for Health website - Short courses on asthma and diabetes and also courses relevant to practice nurses

 Sexual Health Charity FPA (Family Planning Assocication) - Training courses and resources for healthcare professionals

 British Association for Sexual Health and HIV - Training courses and events.

 Specialist health protection learning and professional development activities are provided by Public Health England (PHE)

-Prostate cancer - Face to face courses, online courses, funding and resources
+Prostate Cancer UK - Face to face courses, online courses, funding and resources

 RCN events in Wales - All the latest events happening in Wales

 RCN events in Scotland - All the latest events happening in Scotland